Canon 100D vs 6D

 Both the 100D and the 6D have been discontinued, but can regularly be found used on eBay.
 The 6D was replaced by the Canon 6D Mark II, while the 100D was followed by the Canon 200D.

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Canon 100D or the Canon 6D – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - More compact: Is smaller (117x91mm vs 145x111mm) and thus needs less room in the bag.

 - Less heavy: Is lighter (by 363g or 47 percent) and hence easier to carry around.